Autodesk-Forge/forge-configurator-inventor/README.md

 * Note that running the tests clears initialization data, so you will either need to change forge credentials before running them, or run the initializer again afterward.
 See [Clear and load initial data...](#clear-and-load-initial-data-during-app-launch-time)
 1. From Visual Studio 2019
     * Open Test Explorer and select tests to run or debug
-1. From Visual Studo Code
+1. From Visual Studio Code
     * Open a test file in the `WebApplication.Tests` directory and click on either `Run Test` or `Debug Test` above one of the methods decorated with the `[Fact]` attribute.
 Or, above the class declaration click on either `Run All Tests` or `Debug All Tests`
 1. From the command line, in either the root or `WebApplication.Tests` directory run `dotnet test`
 ### Frontend